ZebGirouard/git-and-github/readme.md

 ## Review: Git vs GitHub and Version Control
 <details>
   <summary>What is the difference between Git and GitHub?</summary>
   <p>Git is a software version control tool that works on your local machine.
 It allows you to `init`, `add`, `commit`, and `fork` project 'repos'.
-It also has methods `push`, `pull`, and `fetch` which are designed to interact with a cloud based service like GitHub.
+It also has methods `push`, `pull`, and `fetch` which are designed to interact with a git server or cloud based service like GitHub.
   <br>
-  Github is a cloud based repository, collaboration tool, and social network which uses Git under the hood for its version control system.
+  Github is a cloud based git server and social network which uses Git under the hood for its version control system.
   </p>
 </details>